9 minute read

 - Or it will be quickly deleted

-What makes someone notable?
+What makes someone notable enough for Wikipedia inclusion?

-Any person or business can become notable by attracting attention over a significant period.
+Almost any person or business can become notable by attracting attention over a significant period.
 Infrequent news stories or bursts of popularity typically are not enough unless they are sensational.

 Generally, a business becomes notable enough to have a Wikipedia page for their company by: